modscripps/mixsea/CONTRIBUTING.rst

   doc build.
 This approach means that code examples will always be up to date, but it does make the doc building a bit more complex

 - The documentation includes jupyer notebooks via the `nbsphinx <https://nbsphinx.readthedocs.io>`__ exension.
-Make sure to clean all notebook output before adding and committing changes, this removes any images and other output and makes diffs much more easy to read.
+Make sure to clean all notebook output before adding and committing changes, this removes any images and other output and makes diffs much easier to read.

 - Our API documentation in ``doc/api.rst`` houses the auto-generated documentation from the docstrings.
 Every method should be included in ``api.rst``, else Sphinx will emit a warning.